-Aftermarket Items not manufactured by the OFM, and/or bearing identifying marks of a different OFM.
-Aligning the barrel of a firearm at targets.
-The period from issuance of the Start Signal to when the competitor indicates that he has finished shooting, in response to Rule 8.3.6.
-A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
-Bullet The projectile in a round intended to strike a target.
-Caliber The diameter of a bullet measured in millimeters (or thousandths of an inch).
-The main body of a round, which contains all component parts.
-Chamber Safety Flag A brightly colored device, no part of which resembles a round or any part thereof.
+Aftermarket .
+Items not manufactured by the OFM, and/or bearing identifying marks of a different OFM.
+Aim / Aiming Aligning the barrel of a firearm at targets.
+Attempt at (COF) .The period from issuance of the Start Signal to when the competitor indicates that he has - · · · · finished shooting, in response to Rule 8.3.6 Berm A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
+Birdshot or Buckshot .Types of ammunition cartridges used in a shotgun which contain multiple pellets (see Appendix E1).
+Cartridge A casing containing propellant and shot or a slug; a round of ammunition. .
+A brightly colored device, no part of which resembles a round or any part thereof.
 The flag must be incapable of being inserted into a firearm which has a loaded chamber and must, while fitted, prevent a round from being inserted into the chamber.
 The flag must have an integral tab or ribbon clearly protruding from the firearm.
-Compensator A device fitted to the muzzle end of a barrel to counter muzzle rise (usually by diverting away escaping gasses).
-Detonation Ignition of the primer of a round, other than by action of a firing pin, where the bullet does not pass through the barrel (e.g. when the action of a firearm is being manually retracted, when a round is dropped).
-Discharge Downrange The general area of a stage, shooting bay or range, where the muzzle of a firearm may be safely pointed during a course of fire and/or where bullets are intended or are likely to impact.
-Dry firing The activation of the trigger and/or action of a firearm which is totally devoid of ammunition.
-Dummy Ammunition Includes practice or training rounds, blanks, snap caps and empty cases.
-Engage Firing a shot at a target.
+Compensator A device fitted to the muzzle end of a barrel to counter muzzle rise (usually by diverting - away escaping gasses).
+Detonation .
+Ignition of the primer, other than by action of a firing pin, where the shot or a slug and/or the wad does not pass through the barrel of a firearm (e.g. when the action of a firearm is being manually retracted, when a round is dropped).
+Discharge .
+An act of firing a gun; to fire (a gun).
+Downrange .
+The general area of a stage, shooting bay or range, where the muzzle of a firearm may be - safely pointed during a course of fire and/or where bullets are intended or are likely to impact.
+Dry firing .The activation of the trigger and/or action of a firearm which is totally devoid of ammunition.
+Dummy Ammunition .
+Includes practice or training rounds, blanks, snap caps and empty cases. .Firing a shot at a target.
 Firing a shot at, but missing, a target is not a "failure to engage".
-The malfunction of a firearm or a round which prevents a shot being fired, is deemed to be a "failure to engage".
-Face (facing) uprange The competitor's face, chest and toes are all facing uprange.
-Beginning an attempt at a COF prior to the "Start signal" (see Rule 8.3.4).
-A common unit of measurement used in respect of the weight of a bullet (1 grain = 0.0648 grams).
-Holster A handgun retention device, worn on a competitor's belt.
+0.0 The malfunction of a firearm or a round which prevents a shot being fired, is deemed to be a "failure to engage".
+Face, (facing) Uprange .
+The competitor's face, chest and toes are all facing uprange.
+False start .
+Beginning an attempt at a COF prior to the "Start signal" (see Rule 8.3.4). .
+A unit of measurement used to calculate a power factor (437.5 grains per ounce, 15.432 grains per gram, 1 grain = 0.0648 grams).
+Holster .
+A handgun retention device, worn on a competitor's belt.